Expelled Tennessee lawmakers both seeking seats again

 NASHVILLE, Tenn.
 (AP) — Two former Black Democratic lawmakers who were expelled by Republican colleagues in Tennessee say they want to be reappointed, then elected back to their seats, following their ouster for a protest on the House floor urging passage of gun-control measures in the wake of a deadly school shooting.

 Nashville’s metro council is likely to reappoint Justin Jones to the seat during a specially called Monday meeting.
-The Shelby County Commission plans to announce soon when it will meet to fill the vacancy left by Justin Pearson’s expulsion.
-Likewise, commissioners can reinstall Pearson, who is from Memphis.
+Mickell Lowery, the chairman of the Shelby County Commission, said in a statement Sunday that the panel will consider at a meeting Wednesday whether to reappoint Justin Pearson, who is from Memphis, to his seat.

+Lowery said he understands the need to respond to those who “transgressed the rules” of the state House of Representatives.

+“However, I believe the expulsion of State Representative Justin Pearson was conducted in a hasty manner without consideration of other corrective action methods.
+I also believe that the ramifications for our great State are still yet to be seen,” he said.

 Both former lawmakers told NBC’s Meet the Press on Sunday that they want to return to their positions as lawmakers.
 Special elections for the seats, which have yet to be set, will follow in the coming months.